HISTORY

 VALUES

-DRA is a small firm specializing in
+DRA was a small firm specializing in direct service and

-direct service and training whose work is driven by
+training whose work is driven by the overarching goal of

-the overarching goal of building our clients’ internal
+building our clients’ internal capacities.
+DRA was

-capacities.
-DRA is committed to need-driven evaluations
+committed to need-driven evaluations which involved

-which involves accurate assessment of the clients’ needs,
+accurate assessment of the clients’ needs, tailored

-tailored application of technique, ownership of evaluations
+application of technique, ownership of evaluations by

-by information stakeholders, and most importantly, matched
+information stakeholders, and most importantly, matched

 expectations between the consultants and clients.
-Consequently,

 work.

-DRA’s approach is demanding for clients, since the
+approach was demanding for clients, since the

-end of the contract and beyond.
-Well versed in values
+meeting through to the end of the contract and beyond.

 with a concentrated focus on the client; on the issues,